Life As a Pile-Driver Operator

-- Pile Driver Foreman
+- Vibratory Pile Driver

-- Pile Driving Superintendent
+- Pile Driving Nozzleman

-Job Opportunities for Pile-Driver Operators
+Job Outlook for Pile-Driver Operators

 The states with the most job growth for Pile-Driver Operator are Oregon, Florida, and Maryland.
 Watch out if you plan on working in Washington, Pennsylvania, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for a Pile-Driver Operator
+How Much Does a Pile-Driver Operator Make?

 Pile-Driver Operators who work in Illinois, Massachusetts, or California, make the highest salaries.